tsaitsai/modbus-arduino/README.md

 Features
 --------

-* Operates as a slave (master mode in development)
+* Operates as a slave (with basic support for master)
 * Supports Modbus Serial (RS-232 or RS485), Modbus IP (TCP) and Modbus UDP
 * Reply exception messages for all supported functions
 * Modbus functions supported: